ys-pro-duction/Minesweeper/README.md

 ### Prerequisites
 - Ensure you have at least JDK 22 installed.
 You can download it from [here](https://www.oracle.com/java/technologies/javase/jdk22-archive-downloads.html).
 - Any Java IDE - (Install IntelliJ IDEA from [here](https://www.jetbrains.com/idea/)).
+-json-20240303.jar library is required for JSON management.
+Ensure it is added to the libs directory of the project.
+-The settings.json file must be updated to include the following line to reference the library:
+"java.project.referencedLibraries": [
+    "libs/json-20240303.jar"
+]

 ### Steps
 1. Clone the repository: